DidierRLopes/momentum-football-bets/README.md

 ## About The Project

-The goal of this project is to try and estimate each team's momentum based on their near future fixtures.
+The aim of this project is to try and estimate each team's momentum based on their near future fixtures.
 This is based on the stats of the last 6 results of each of the teams.
-The aim is to improve your football acca's odds.
+Then, it attempts to estimate the risk of a bet by calculating the momentum gap between both teams.
+The end goal is to improve your football acca's odds.

+The data is gathered by web scraping SkySports website.
+E.g. https://www.skysports.com/premier-league-fixtures for fixtures, and https://www.skysports.com/football/wolverhampton-wanderers-vs-liverpool/stats/429116 for fixture stats (where is possible to find last 6 match results).

+As an input given as an argument, it is allowed to select:
+  * -d/--days: How many days in the future to look for fixtures.
+Default: 4.
+  * -c/--confidence: What is the confidence threshold that the user wants output.
+Default: 0, i.e. all fixtures momentum's scores are shown.

 ## Install